 Families in need can apply to the Washington State Labor Council’s Foundation for Working Families.
 Assistance is not restricted to union members, but they are given priority.
 For more information, click here.

-King County 4Culture will be offering a Cultural Relief Fund of $1 million for nonprofits affected by the outbreak.
+King County 4Culture is offering grants from a Cultural Relief Fund of $1 million for individuals and nonprofits affected by the outbreak, applications open through May 15.
 For more information, click here.

 Many small business and nonprofits are eligible for the U.S. Small Business Administration’s low-interest loans that are part of a coronavirus relief package.
 For more information, click here.